Pepperi-Addons/data-system-filter/docs/architecture.md

     Resource: string; // The resource we are filtering.
     Filter: string; // Reference to a filter we wish to apply.
     /**
-     * The name of the filter rules set we are modifying,
+     * The name of the rule set this rule applies to,
      * allows us to define different rules for sync modes (i.e. online & sync).
      */
     PermissionSet?: string;